hwijaya91/projectAkhirSanber71/README.md

-# 🧪 OrangeHRM Cypress Automation Tests
+# 🧪 SANBERCODE QA ENGINEER BATCH 71 - FINAL PROJECT

 This project contains **end-to-end (E2E) test automation** for the [OrangeHRM Demo Application](https://opensource-demo.orangehrmlive.com/) using **Cypress**.
 The tests cover the **Login**, **Dashboard**, and **Directory** modules.